|Focal Length||Aperture||Eyepiece||Weight||Best for|

 DEFINITELY consider the fact that it is big and heavy.
 The scope is about 40 lbs, and the tripod is about 20.
 I find the 63 pound tube to be a bit heavy, but still quite manageable and it has well-placed carrying handles that make it easy, so that’s no issue.
 But it is certainly not a telescope that you can just pick up and go stargazing with on a moment’s notice.
 It takes time and effort to set up, and that can be a disadvantage if you get a “spur of the moment” urge to use it!
 You should also know that it doesn’t hide away in a tiny corner of the closet (or your car, for that matter), so you’ll need some space to store it and transport it as it may be short and diminutive but is very bulky.

-The power seeker pops up on several our lists and for good reason, it’s a marvellous telescope for under $200, it provides good views of the night sky, a great entry level scope that will provide a lot of fun.
+The power seeker pops up on several of our “Best of” lists and for good reason, it’s a marvellous telescope for this price range, it provides good views of the night sky, a great entry level scope that will provide a lot of fun.
 Buying upgrades for the scope will add to your viewing pleasure of course and is completely optional.
-You will be able to see our planetary neighbours, the moon looks fantastic, get it a little further away from light population and the details it gives is great for such affordable telescope.
+You will be able to see our planetary neighbours, the moon looks fantastic, get it a little further away from light populations and the details it gives is great for such affordable telescope.
 Is this a good scope for beginners?
-Yes, easy to set up with no tools required, If you’re just starting out and collimation, calibration and generic tinkering is not your thing, this is great way to get hands on and learn all the nitty gritty stuff.
+Yes, easy to set up with no tools required, If you’re just starting out and collimation, calibration and generic tinkering is not your thing, this is a great way to get hands on and learn all the nitty gritty stuff.
 Prefect to get you up running in the telescoping world.

 The accessory package includes a 45-degree correct image prism, a 20mm eyepiece for 20X magnification, and a 10mm eyepiece for 40X.
 Along with a copy of “The Sky X” astronomy software.